tchambers14/tchambers14.github.io/_posts/2020-09-27-Fraternising with the opposition.md

 ---
-title: "Fraternising with the 'opposition'"
+title: "Fraternising with the 'Opposition'"
 excerpt: "Connecting with the coaching community"
 header:
   teaser: /images/feng-shui.jpg